Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 to do with my time.

 The deciding factor was when I took a moment to examine my life as an outsider looking in.
-Watching a stranger tote around their consecutive days and _years_ of experience like it was the medal of honor, is a bit silly in my opinion. " Look at me, and how many days I have spent consecutively working projects.
+Watching a stranger tote around their consecutive days and _years_ of experience like it was the medal of honor, is a bit silly in my opinion.
+"Look at me, and how many days I have spent consecutively working projects.
 Bet you did not know that I did that all in my free time, did you?
 Spending every waking day of my life for almost the last 5 years, needing to make sure I devoted more than 2 hours a day to checking this little box that says I did something.
 I have got almost 8 years of experience, just so you know."

 Those words feel hollow, like they have no substance backing them.
-What I have come to realize, that fact that your past is not that important.
+What I have come to realize, fact that your past is not that important.
 It is about who you are today.
 The past is just a trail of pictures leading up to the present version of you.
-It will always exist, and everybody has
+It will always exist, and everybody has one.
+This is good news for people who want to start fresh, and leave there past behind.
+Though it stings for people, including myself, who expect to have gotten something out of their past.

 The biggest problem that I currently have, at the moment, is trying to answer this following question.
 **So what?**